Root Cause Analysis: Track down anomalies in your data

-When working with product analytics, understanding why something is happening is arguably more important than understanding what is happening in the first place.
-This is especially true when Amplitude is showing anomalous data—i.e., events and properties that are out of the ordinary, and to a significant extent.
-With anomalous data, you need to be able to determine if what you're seeing is just a random blip, or the beginning of a shift in the way your users interact with your product.
+When working with product analytics, understanding why something happens can matter more than understanding what happened.
+This is especially true when Amplitude shows anomalous data, such as events and properties that differ significantly from expected behavior.
+With anomalous data, you need to determine whether the data point is random noise or the beginning of a shift in user behavior.

-Historically, that insight has not always been easy to come by.
-For example, it would take a decent amount of guesswork to navigate down the hierarchy from Platform → OS → Device family to finally discover that an observed change is driven by users on a specific type of device.
+Historically, that insight has not always been easy to find.
+For example, you might need to navigate from Platform > OS > Device family to discover that users on a specific device type drive an observed change.

-Amplitude's Root Cause Analysis (RCA) feature addresses this by analyzing the properties of the anomalous events for you, while also pulling in external context like country-specific holidays and new releases of your product.
-In this way, it can potentially explain the anomaly or rule out the obvious.
-It's designed to streamline your workflow and help you quickly understand the “why?” of a change, so that you can easily answer questions like “Which user groups best explain this change?” or “How are other correlated metrics affected?”
+Amplitude's Root Cause Analysis (RCA) feature analyzes the properties of anomalous events and adds external context like country-specific holidays and product releases.
+RCA can explain the anomaly or rule out obvious causes.
+Use RCA to answer questions like "Which user groups best explain this change?" or "How are other correlated metrics affected?"

-In order to use RCA, you must first have an analysis in Amplitude that's displaying anomalous data.
+To use RCA, you must have an analysis in Amplitude that displays anomalous data.

 For example, this Event Segmentation chart has an unusual-looking peak for December 30th: